-Lisa coordinates program management and operations, contributes to strategic direction, and builds a sense of community for program students, staff and associates.
+Lisa oversees YPCCC operations, communications and contributes to strategic direction.
 Previously, she worked in urban environmental conservation and sustainable development in the US and Latin America.
 She has served as a consultant to the United Nations Development Programme, the Organization for Economic Cooperation and Development, and the World Bank.
 She was a Fellow at the World Wildlife Fund-USA and a City Planner implementing solid waste prevention policy for the City of New York.
 Her most recent publications are Toward a New Consciousness: Values to Sustain Human and Natural Communities and Institutionalizing Sustainability in Higher Education.
-She serves on the boards of the East Coast Greenway Alliance and the Farmington Canal Rail-to-Trail Association and holds an appointment on the Connecticut Greenways Council.
+She serves on the boards of the East Coast Greenway Alliance and the Farmington Canal Rail-to-Trail Association and served until 2015 on the Connecticut Greenways Council.
 She holds an MBA and MEM from Yale and a BA from Princeton.

 Geoff joined YPCCC in 2012.
 As Research Director, he manages and oversees the Climate Change in the American Mind biannual survey measuring American public opinion on global warming.
 Prior to joining YPCCC, he was a vice president at GfK North America, where he specialized in public opinion, thought leadership, social marketing, and strategic communications research.
 At GfK, Geoff co-founded and was the GfK director of the Associated Press-GfK Poll, which covers a range of current political and social topics and is one of the most widely reported media polls in the world, reaching upwards of an estimated two billion people monthly.
 He was also a chief research advisor for the Meth Project, a philanthropic organization devoted to reducing methamphetamine use among teens.
 In 2011, it was ranked by Barron’s Magazine as the third-most effective philanthropy in the world.
 In the environmental arena, Geoff served as research consultant to The Sustaining Family Forests Initiative.
 He has also conducted national polls on environmental topics for Yale and Stanford.